Three million people every year have to work through a rotator cuff injury. This year, strength & conditioning coach Joe DeFranco is one of them.

 Cross-education is the process by which a movement on one side of the body activates neuromuscular pathways going to both sides.
 Studies have found that the "untrained" side - the side opposite the movement being performed, the side in the sling - can gain 50-80% of the trained side's improvement.
 These findings reinforce what many sports performance and rehab practitioners are already coming around to: strength and coordination are two sides of the same coin.
 Improving force and power production may have more to do with muscle activation patterns than what we traditionally consider to be "muscle strength."

-In rehab, practitioners often need to find someway to increase the challenge for the patient without increasing the load.
+In rehab, practitioners often need to find some way to increase the challenge for the patient without increasing the load.
 Targeting the muscle's activation patterns do just that.

-Changing the complexity of movements by adding a new stimulus or by performing movements with one limb immobilized forces the "neuro" part of our "neuromuscular" system to adapt.
 Using the Iron Neck to provide a low-load tension on the neck while one arm performs standard rotator cuff rehab movement and a sling holds the other arm in place checks both boxes.
 Rehab practitioners and patients can therefore train the levator scapula on both sides with the help of cross-education.

 For many people, neck training would be a new stimulus regardless of whatever injury brought them into the clinic.
 Before diving into the rotator cuff work, patients should start with Iron Neck's "F6" movements.
-During the first few sessions post-injury or post-surgery, the patient may be strictly limited in the type, volume and target areas of their rehab movements, making this stage and these exercises an ideal match.

-Once the client establishes their baseline neck strength and coordination with the F6 concentric movements, they can use the Iron Neck to perform isometric neck exercises in support of shoulder movement.
 The first phase can include unilateral rows, presses, internal and external rotation, row to overhead press, tricep extension and curls with a resistance band anchored near the Iron Neck's anchor point.
 The patient will need to face in different directions relative to the anchor points in order to perform these shoulder exercises, which means that with each exercise they will vary what their neck needs to do to keep everything stable and aligned.

 Later phases will compound concentric movements of both the neck and the shoulder.
 This increases the coordination challenge: simply adding one movement on top of another can induce the neuromuscular system to find more efficient ways to do both, while having the anchor point at head level stimulates new aspects of balance and posture.
-By resisting the "pull" of the Iron Neck's cable while performing a shoulder movement, the client is aligning their neck with their shoulder blades, a combination that drives the development of proper posture.

 The final phase also flips the original arrangement: concentric movements at the neck with isometric holds at the shoulder.
 The increasing difficulty of the movements parallels increasing volume.
 Those two progressions alleviate the need for increasing load in order to deliver a new stimulus.
 Light resistance is sufficient throughout the protocol, from the F6 movements to Phase 3.